• Skip to primary navigation

 Cheesy seafood stuffed pasta shells

-So if you enjoy pasta and seafood then I think you will to love this dish of seafood stuffed pasta shells.
-Jumbo pasta shells, stuffed with a mixture of shellfish, garlic, onions and mushrooms and covered with a creamy cheesy sauce, then baked in the oven.
-This dish is simple enough to make for a quick and easy family supper, but sophisticated enough for an elegant dinner party.
+If you enjoy pasta and seafood then I think you are going to love this dish of seafood-stuffed pasta shells with a cheesy sauce.
+Jumbo pasta shells are stuffed with shellfish, garlic, onions and mushrooms and covered with a creamy cheesy sauce before being baked in the oven.
+This dish is simple enough for a quick and easy family supper, but sophisticated enough for an elegant dinner party.

 All this dish needs by way of sides, is a simple tomato salad and a slice of garlic bread to mop up the delicious cheesy sauce.

-A spoonful of seafood stuffed pasta being lifted from the baking dish.
+A spoonful of seafood stuffed pasta shells being lifted from the baking dish.

-Get the complete recipe and measurements on the printable recipe card at the end of this post.
+**You can find the complete list of ingredients and full instructions for making this seafood-stuffed pasta recipe on the printable recipe card at the end of this post**

 The quantities given are for 4 people as a main meal.
-If you want to serve it as a starter you should halve the ingredients.
+If you want to serve the seafood stuffed pasta as a starter you should halve the ingredients.

 Tip – cook more pasta than you think you will need.
 You may find that some of the shells break on cooking, making them impossible to fill.